Carina-P/hire-hens/README.md

 Black and white are used to get a modern apperance and to get a good contrast.
 Honey Yellow is taken from a photo of a brown hen and this colour is used on the site to draw attention.

-##### Icons
 ## Features

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

 ### Responsive
-The site is designed to fit devices with screen width from **300px** and larger.
-The following features are designed differently for different devices:
-- **Navbar**: On screen widths **smaller** than 992px the navbar **collapses** into "hamburger" menu.
-- In **carousel on home page**: On devices with a width **larger than 768px** book information is shown beside the image of the book cover and average grade is represented by stars.
-On smaller devices, the information is shown below the book cover and the average grade is only shown as a number.
-- When content is shown in **"card deck formation"**, the number of **columns** changes **depending on viewport size**, the larger screen width the more columns.
-This applies to:
-    - Best in category buttons (with coloured background) on home page.
-    - Information about books resulting from search to add book on home page.
-    - Information about books resulting from search for books in "this database" and searching for books that are best in specific category.
-The result is shown in "Search result page".
-    - The different category groups shown in "Category groups page".
-- **"Instruction"** in the beginning of the home page is **wider on smaller viewports**.
-That also applies to the width of the **carousel** on the home page.
-- On **very small devices** (width less than 400px) the **font size is 14px**.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
-- Another feature idea

 ## Technologies Used
 ### Languages